-Now, none of these changes are saved as part of the workspace.
-They are rather saved as global preferences.
+The reasoning being that they clutter up the panel, and they're so easy to create later if you need them.
+And that's it.
+Now you can go ahead and hide that Adjustments Panel.
+Now none of these changes are saved as part of the Workspace.
+They're rather saved as global preferences.
 And the only way to save preferences in Photoshop is to quit the application.
-So I'm going to re-set my colors here by clicking on this little icon, Default Foreground and Background Colors, which you can also get by pressing the D key down here at the bottom of the toolbox because that's a global preference setting as well.
-And then, I'll go up to File > Exit.
+So I'm going to first reset my colors by clicking on this little icon, Default Foreground and Background Colors, which you can also get by pressing the D key, the D being for default colors.

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.